To assist in the process of your renewal application please include a copy of your current firearm and /or shotgun certificate.

-You are advised to submit your application within 60 working days before the expiry of your current certificate.
+You are advised to submit your application for the renewal of your firearms and /or shotgun within 60 working days before the expiry of your current certificate.
 This time frame allows us to process renewal applications in accordance with the legislation and Home Office Guidance.

 Please note that if your application is not received within this time frame, we are not able to guarantee that we will be able to process your application prior to its expiry date and would therefore advise you to seek alternative storage arrangements to prevent you from being in unlawful possession of your guns.

 Failure to submit your application before the expiry date will mean your application will be treated as a grant rather than a renewal and a further fee will be payable.

 European Firearms Passes

 If you intend to take firearms or shotguns to another European Union (EU) country, you require a European Firearms Pass (EFP).
 Firearms and shotguns are listed on the same EFP.
 All your guns will be listed unless you instruct otherwise.
 The EFP is valid to the date of whichever of your certificates expires first.
 You should write or email email@example.com your request to the Firearms Licensing department, not less than twenty working days before your date of departure, authorising the use of one of your photographs held on file.
 There is no fee for this service.

 On receipt of the application the following process applies:

 - checks carried out on the applicant /referees